 Workplace injuries can happen in any job, from construction sites and warehouses to office buildings and restaurants.
-If you’ve been injured on the job, you may be facing extensive medical bills, lost earnings and even vocational rehabilitation to learn new job skills.
+If you've been injured on the job, you may be facing extensive medical bills, lost earnings, and even vocational rehabilitation to learn new job skills.

-Workers' compensation is a no-fault insurance program that entitles you to certain benefits regardless of whether you or your employer caused the accident that resulted in your injuries.
-If you have been injured on the job, please contact Brown & Brown, LLP at 314-333-3333 or 573-333-3333 in Missouri or 618-888-8888 in Illinois today to discuss your case for free.
-With two offices, we proudly serve the St. Louis area of Missouri and Illinois.
-If you can’t come to us, we’ll happily come to you.
+If you have been injured on the job, the experienced attorneys at Brown & Brown, LLP at 314-333-3333 or 573-333-3333 in Missouri or 618-888-8888 in Illinois are available to discuss your case for free.
+With two offices, we provide a range of legal services to clients in the St. Louis area, spanning both Missouri and Illinois.
+If you can't come to us, we'll happily come to you.

 What Is Workers' Compensation?

 Workers' compensation is a set of laws designed to ensure you are compensated if you are injured on the job.
-Fault is not considered in workers; comp cases; if you were hurt while on the job premises then you can receive compensation even if the injury was your fault.
+Fault is not considered in workers' comp cases; if you were hurt while on the job premises, then you can receive compensation even if the injury was your fault.

-Common Injuries in a Workers Comp Claim
+Common Injuries in a Workers' Comp Claim

 Every workplace poses some risk of injury.
 While some workplace accidents can result in nothing more than scrapes and bruises, others can be truly life-altering.
 Some of the most common types of serious injuries sustained in workplace accidents include:

 A severe personal injury can result in a diminished quality of life.
 Many times, serious injuries prohibit workers from ever performing the tasks required by their jobs again.
-In addition to pain and suffering, permanent disabilities lead to lost income, insurance issues and overwhelming medical costs.
-Our workers compensation attorneys are passionate about helping accident victims obtain the full and fair compensation to which they are entitled.
+In addition to pain and suffering, permanent disabilities lead to lost income, insurance issues, and overwhelming medical costs.
+Our workers' compensation attorneys are passionate about helping accident victims obtain the full and fair compensation to which they are entitled.

 Workers Compensation Benefits

-If you have been hurt on the job, workers compensation insurance offers a variety of benefits to which you may be entitled, such as:
+If you have been hurt on the job, workers' compensation insurance offers a variety of benefits to which you may be entitled, such as:

-• Payment of medical expenses: Following your workplace injury, you may be faced with medical bills for emergency room care, surgery or ongoing rehabilitative therapy.
-Workers comp benefits can cover these costs.
+- Payment of medical expenses: Following your workplace injury, you may be faced with medical bills for emergency room care, surgery, or ongoing rehabilitative therapy.
+Workers' comp benefits can cover these costs.

-• Weekly paychecks: If your injury results in time away from work, you are entitled to weekly paychecks that are two-thirds of your regular pay.
+- Weekly paychecks: If your injury results in time away from work, you are entitled to weekly paychecks that are two-thirds of your regular pay.
 These paychecks are tax-free.

-• Lump sum payments: You have the right to receive a lump sum payment if your workplace injury has caused a disability.
-The amount of these lump sum payments varies for each individual, based on the degree of the disability and doctors’ evaluations.
+- Lump sum payments: You have the right to receive a lump sum payment if your workplace injury has caused a disability.
+The amount of these lump sum payments varies for each individual, based on the degree of the disability and doctors' evaluations.

-• Permanent disability payment: If your injury has caused a permanent disability that prevents you from returning to your job, you may receive two-thirds of your wages, tax-free, for the rest of your life.
+- Permanent disability payment: If your injury has caused a permanent disability that prevents you from returning to your job, you may receive two-thirds of your wages, tax-free, for the rest of your life.

-• Death benefits: If you lost a loved one due to a workplace accident, you may be entitled to death benefits.
+- Death benefits: If you lost a loved one due to a workplace accident, you may be entitled to death benefits.
 These can include ongoing paychecks and the payment of burial expenses.

-Workers’ compensation covers up to 2/3 of your weekly wages along with all related medical expenses until you have reached maximum medical improvement.
-Travel to and from the doctor and rehabilitation appointments are also covered by workers’ compensation.
+Workers' compensation covers up to 2/3 of your weekly wages, along with all related medical expenses until you have reached maximum medical improvement.
+Travel to and from the doctor and rehabilitation appointments are also covered by workers' compensation.

 Missouri Workers' Compensation Laws